Company Registration in Tanzania | Register a Company in Tanzania

 For better understanding feel free to contact us today!

-Company Registration Fees in Tanzania | Cost for Company Registration in Tanzania | Fees required to Register a Company in Tanzania
+Company Registration Fees in Tanzania | Cost for Company Registration | Fees required to Register a Company in Tanzania | How much does it cost to set up a company in Tanzania?

-The Cost of company registration in Tanzania consists of fees for registration, consulting fees (if you choose to involve a consultant like Afrisetup), fees for notarization, and any other costs associated with preparing and submitting documents.
+The Cost of company registration consists of statutory fees for registration, consulting fees (if you choose to involve a consultant like Afrisetup), fees for notarization, and any other costs associated with preparing and submitting documents.
 The overall expenses will vary based on the authorized share capital and the particular requirements of your company.

 To register a company in Tanzania, you will need the following documents: